vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 7. To visualize the observation space:
    - Select an environment and click the "Visualize Observation Space" button.
    - Choose between a random sample or an initialized environment observation.
+8. To run a Q-Learning agent:
+   - Select an environment and click the "Run Q-Learning Agent" button.
+   - Set the Q-Learning parameters in the dialog.
+   - View the learning progress and Q-table after training.

 ## How it Works
 1. The script uses Gymnasium's registry to get a list of all available environments.